This story about a writer, for writers, I consider one of my most important.

 I don’t know if this is what set me off, or the overcast sky, drizzle and general drear, but I found myself in the old funk again.
 Everything felt petty and trivial, the pieces of my life scattered fragments.
 When does integration begin?
 I feel no further ahead in my self-understanding than two decades ago.

-I’ve been reading a book about Terry Anderson’s seven-year abduction in Beirut.
+Reading a book about Terry Anderson’s seven-year abduction in Beirut.
 He, too, was isolated from the world.
 It brought to mind my visit to Gethsemani.
-I’d not thought about Gary Spencer or that visit in at least a year.
+I’d not thought about Gary Spencer or that visit in two years.
 Had not seen him in three?
 Four?
 The years have raced.

-I stopped in the park and watched nothing in particular, unconscious of the consciousness within myself.
+I stopped in the park, watching nothing in particular, unconscious of the consciousness within myself.
 I felt an urge to put down a few lines of verse.

 Blank slate, blank mind.